TellinaTool/django_task_interface/README.md

 ## Run the server

-Host will refer to the machine that runs `vagrant up`.
+"Host" will refer to the machine that runs `vagrant up`.
-Guest will refer to the VM created by `vagrant up`.
+"Guest" will refer to the VM created by `vagrant up`.

-1. Edit `config.json` as necessary.
+1. Edit `config.json` as necessary (see above).
 2. Start the VM which runs the web application:

   ```bash